The Essential Meat & Beer Pairing Guide

 It does have a higher alcohol content than other beers, but it does have more character.

-It doesn’t have a lot of flavor, which lends itself to marinades, spices and finding the perfect beer to pair with it.
+It doesn’t have a whole lot of flavor, which is why chicken lends itself to marinades, spices and finding the perfect beer to pair with it.

 You want to shift your focus from the flavor of the meat towards the sauces and marinades of the chicken.